LogoLogo

 • Replace text matching specified patterns (like regex) with a placeholder, custom text, or a hash (SHA-2 or SHA-3)

-Please refer to the redact function's documentation for more details.
+Please refer to the redact function's for more details.

 On this page, we'll explore how to leverage the redact function and VRL's capabilities to obfuscate PII in Logs and Traces.
 At the end of this page, you'll find a handy list of regex patterns to save you time and effort.

-Trace obfuscation can also be configured directly in the sensor.
+Trace obfuscation can also be.
 Can't find what you're looking for?
-Let us know over Slack.

 Examples